nypinstripes/stash-search/README.md

 - [ ] Mock item share controls on the ListItem component and on the Item detail (ImageItemOverlay) view.
 - [ ] Make use of some of the deeper webpack optimization features like Tree-Shaking, CommonsChunking.
 - [ ] Attempt lazy component loading with System.import();
+- [ ] Use system memory / database to store favorites as opposed to LocalStorage.